Haoming02/All-in-One-Stable-Diffusion-Guide/README.md

 - **`Negative Prompt`:** The tags for stuffs you don’t want in the output.
 - **`Sampling Method`:** The wizardry behind the scene. `Euler a` is fine. `DPM++ 2M series` are popular too.
 Basically, this slightly affects how the output look.
   - **Note:** Methods that that use `Ancestral` *(denote by `a` in the name)* may generate vastly different results at different steps.
 - **`Sampling Steps`:** How many iterations it does its wizardry.
 Low value causes the output to be blurry.
-High value suffers from diminishing return and takes longer. `20 - 50` is mostly fine.
+High value suffers from diminishing return and takes longer.
 - **`Restore Faces`:** Mainly used with realistic models to fix the faces.
 - **`Tiling`:** Makes the output able to seamlessly tile.
 Useful for generating textures.
 - **`Hires.
 Fix`:** The key that makes output significantly better.
 - **`Width/Height`:** The resolution of the generated image.
 Keep it at `512x512` for `v1.5` models, `768x768` for `v2.x` models. *(Refer to [versions](#sd-versions) if you don't know what they are.)*
 - **`Batch Count`:** How many batches to generate (in sequence).
 - **`Batch Size`:** How many images per batch (in parallel).
 Will need high VRAM.
 - **`CFG Scale`:** How strong the prompts should influence the output.
-Low value generates random images; High value generates really distorted images. `7 – 14` is fine.
+Low value generates random images; High value generates really distorted images.
 - **`Seed`:** The random seed that affects how images are generated.
 If you use the same seed, you should be able to get the same output when using the same prompts and settings.

-## Prompts Tips & Setting Guides
+## Setting Guides
 1. If you’re using anime models (eg. `anything-v3.0`), go to `Settings` -> `Stable Diffusion`, set **`Clip Skip`** to **`2`**.
-2. In positive prompt, start with `best quality, masterpiece,` for the best results.
+2. In **positive** prompt, start with `best quality, masterpiece,` for the best results.
+3. Additionally, you can add tags like `hdr`, `dslr`, `4k` to further improve the quality.
-3. Download and install this embedding, [EasyNegative.safetensors](https://huggingface.co/datasets/gsdf/EasyNegative/tree/main)
+4. Download and install this **embedding**, [EasyNegative.safetensors](https://huggingface.co/datasets/gsdf/EasyNegative/tree/main)
-4. Add it along with `(bad quality, worst quality:1.2)` to the **negative** prompt.
+5. Add it along with `(bad quality, worst quality:1.2)` to the **negative** prompt.
-5. Optionally, you can then save the default prompts from step 2 ~ 4 by clicking the save icon under **Generate** and give it a name.
+6. Optionally, you can then save the default prompts from step 2 ~ 5 by clicking the save icon under **Generate** and give it a name.
-In the future, every time you launch Stable Diffusion, you just need to load the Style.
+In the future, every time you launch webui you just need to load the Style.

 ## Brackets
 - You can use `( )` to increase the influence of a prompt.